NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [x] Support adding own plugins to the internal `gatsby-plugin-mdx`
 - [ ] Migrate theme-ui to Typescript https://theme-ui.com/guides/typescript/
 - [x] Add copy button to codeblocks
+- [x] Use Gatsby v4
+- [x] Use mdx v2
+- [x] Use theme-ui v0.15
+- [x] Use Gatsby head instead of React-Helmet: https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-head/

+notes:
+can't see the change mentioned at https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v3-to-v4/#gatsby-transformer-json no jsonId or yamlId to be found. maybe this change happened in v5 of that plugin and this theme is on v4?